One of the biggest issues people face (which I also faced) when trying to change their friends is how to do it without

 How in the world will I walk up to this person who has always been my friend and tell them I’m no longer interested?
 That they suck, or what?

 This was my thought before I read Principles and Power of Vision where Myles Munroe introduced me to “dissociation,” an idea of just easing out of people’s lives, and they, all of sudden, won’t see you around them anymore.

 They might beg you, make you feel bad, or do something that if you don’t have a strong will, will make you come back to the friendship although you are no longer interested.

-But from quiet dissociation, before they realize you are no longer with them, the gap is already too wide and no one understands how it happened.
+But with quiet dissociation, before they realize you are no longer with them, the gap is already too wide and no one understands how it happened.
 Maybe we just outgrew each other, they’ll say.

 I’ve tried it and it works; not just once but severally.
 It is a repeatable model.

 Should I Really Change My Friends?

 Yes, you should change your friends if you have determined the type of future you will like to have and have discovered they are not helping you get there or worse, hindering you from getting there.

 Get this understanding: the people you listen to determine all the things you do.
 How?